 - 1 bay leaf

-- 2 teaspoons each: cumin seeds, mustard seeds, onion seeds, fenugreek seeds
+- 2 teaspoons each: cumin seeds, mustard seeds, onion seeds (nigella), fenugreek seeds (see notes)

 - 1 teaspoon fennel seeds

 - 1 teaspoon sea salt